 These policies and procedures governing absences, tardies, cutting class, and truancy are established to ensure a clear understanding of the importance of good school attendance.

 School attendance is the mutual responsibility of the individual student and parent.
-Parents and guardians should monitor attendance of their children to ascertain that attendance is regular (IC 20-33-2-27,28,44).
+Parents/guardians are required to monitor the attendance of their children to ascertain that attendance is regular (IC 20-33-2-27,28,44).

 Excused Absences